BEST LIGHTWEIGHT WHEELS FOR CLIMBING

 BONTRAGER AEOLUS XXX 2 – EQUAL OR BETTER PERFORMANCE THAN ALL BUT THE BEST AT A LOWER PRICE

-If you can’t afford or don’t want to pay the price for the Best Performer climbing wheelset, I recommend the Bontrager Aeolus XXX 2.
-You’ll get a very good, dedicated set of climbing wheels at about 80% of the price of my top-rated ENVE SES 3.4.
+If you can’t afford or don’t want to pay the price for the Best Performer lightweight wheels for climbing, I recommend the Bontrager Aeolus XXX 2.
+You’ll get a very good, dedicated set of climbing wheels at about 90% of the price of my top-rated ENVE SES 3.4.

 On dry pavement, the XXX 2 brakes as well as any rim brake wheelset around, better than many in this review and from other modern carbon rim brake wheels.
 On wet pavement, they provide the expected reduction in braking power you get in those conditions from most good carbon wheels but not up to the standard of the ENVE or Zipp.